 Shiatsu takes place on a futon (Japanese style cotton mattress) placed on the floor.
 Both the receiver and the practitioner wear comfortable clothing, softly covering most of the skin areas, allowing to stay warm.
 Whenever possible, I highly recommend to take a shower before coming for the session.
 Bring along clothes that are light, ideally of natural material, like cotton, linen or soft wool in colder seasons: a long sleeve top without buttons and trousers, as well as a pair of socks.
 Wear minimal makeup, if at all.
 Jewellery is best to be removed during the treatment.

 Whenever possible, take some quiet time afterwards to allow the body to process and assimilate the work done.
 Be generous with drinking water or herbal tea of your choice.
 If a meal is taken, choose something light and possibly warm.
 Alcohol is to be avoided, as well as physical activities left for the days after.
-The body will be processing the treatment until the next morning, let it rest.tomer quote, or to talk about important news.
+The body will be processing the treatment in the coming hours, let it rest.